The Forest Catalog Articles How to Order Tile Site Map Search Contact

 Beloved, gaze in thine own heart, the holy tree is blooming there ... - W. B. Yeats

 In folklore, the Blackthorn tree is known as both the Mother of the Woods and the Dark Crone of the Woods, the dark face of the triple goddess of the moon.
 Blackthorn is used in spells of protection.
-The hedge that grew around Sleeping Beauty's castle, Blackthorn forms the thick, impenetrable bramble that hides the magic castle from the unworthy.
+Blackthorn is hedge that grows around Sleeping Beauty's castle, forming the thick, impenetrable bramble that hides the magic castle from the unworthy.

 Although Blackthorn is a later pattern, Morris's hand is evidence.
 Thrushes, waxwings, and small birds caught his attention early on, as we met in Strawberry Thief.
 Morris would have enjoyed watching them feed on the sloe berries that Blackthorn produces as he fished in the ponds and rivers near Kelmscott Manor.
 Much of the Blackthorn shows the work of John Henry Dearle, but Morris's hand is clear -- his signature daisies, and the swirling leaves especially.